Krishnabot/Portfolio_old/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio

 - Mobile Version Skeleton  shows mobile skeleton version of my portfolio.
+- Desktop Version ```@media (min-width: 768px)``` shows desktop version of portfolio
-- I have used flexbox and backgound svg image to alignment and background customisation.
+- I have used flexbox grid  to align items.
+-I have used background svg image and colour to customise.
 - All the social media icons leads to my real profiles.

 ## Learning objectives
 - Understand how to parse a Figma design to create a UI.
-- Flexbox to place elements in the page.
+- Flexbox /Gridbox to place elements in the page.
 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.